 Packing up the bedroom is one of the most stressful steps in moving.
 It is recommended to start with smaller items like clothing, bed linens and photos.
 Then there are bigger ones like mattresses, bed frames and drawers that can take most of your time.
 With many personal items kept in the bedroom, the room has to be packed.
-This guide will give you all of the tips you need on how to pack a bedroom and ensure that everything fits and nothing get broken.
+This guide will give you all the tips you need to pack a bedroom and ensure that everything fits and nothing breaks.

 Start packing by gathering all of the packing supplies you will need:

 - Sturdy moving boxes (make sure they can be closed completely and their flaps are not damaged);